5jt/dyalog-cookbook/manuscript/08-Testing.md

 `Initial` may or may not accept a right argument.
 If it does it will be passed a namespace that holds all the parameters.

-What to do in `Initial`, apart from creating the references:
+What we do in `Initial`, apart from creating the references:

 * Create a global variable `∆Path` which holds a path to a folder `MyApp_Tests` within the Windows temp folder.
 * Remove that folder, in case it persists from previously failing test cases.